Human Rights at Home Campaign & State and Local Government Coordination

-Mostly recently, in December 2012, HRI released Bringing Human Rights Home: How State and Local Government Can Use Human Rights to Advance Local Policy.
+In December 2012, HRI released Bringing Human Rights Home: How State and Local Government Can Use Human Rights to Advance Local Policy.
 This report, geared toward State and Local policymakers, details over a dozen ways that states, cities, and towns are integrating international human rights principles into local policy and highlights the benefits of a human rights approach.
 The report offers concrete recommendations to advance local policy using a human rights framework.

 Building on the recommendations made during the U.S. UPR, in August of 2011 HRI published a Toolkit for IAOHRA members, detailing how state and local agencies can translate recommendations made to the United States during the UPR into local policy and practice.